Why Christians Shouldn’t Become Unevenly Yoked

 he explained his not-so-good experiences with some shopping carts when he has

-a bad cart?
-Maybe you got one that
+shopping, and got a bad cart?
+Maybe you

 Or maybe it was simply hard to push since one or more of the casters